What is Public Interest Law Clinic?

 Who can apply?

 Students must demonstrate the following:

-- Currently enrolled at Bond University in a law degree program, either an LLB or JD;
+- Currently enrolled at Bond University in a law degree program, either an LLB or JD

-- completion of at least 3 semesters is preferred but not essential.
+- Completion of at least 3 semesters is preferred but not essential.

 - Past engagement in extra-curricular activities

-- Demonstrated legal technology knowledge or abilities
+- Demonstrated writing and reasoning skills or abilities

 - General level of maturity and reasons for interest in the Clinic